Clemapfel/jluna/docs/manual.md

 ## Accessing Variables

-Now that we know we can (un)box values to move them from C++ to julia, we'll actually use them.
+Now that we know we can (un)box values to move them from C++ to julia, we come to actually using them.

 Let's say we have a variable `var` julia-side: